Precision agriculture on-demand with drone mapping

 The initial overview showed two main damaged areas which the index map supported even further.

 “With an index map you get another level of certainty.
-In this case is pretty obvious even just from the orthomosaic, but there are cases - like pest damage where an index map will show more information than the orthomosaic,” Eglington points out.
+In this case, it is pretty obvious even just from the orthomosaic, but there are cases - like pest damage where an index map will show more information than the orthomosaic,” Eglington points out.

-With the PDF report tool, Eglington created an overview of different software outputs his client requested and then continued to the area damage assessment.
-Once the orthomosaic was generated, Eglington uploaded it to the Pix4D Cloud and by using the measure tool calculated the size of the damaged area.
+With the PDF report tool, Eglington created an overview of different software outputs his client requested and then continued working on the area damage assessment.
+Once the orthomosaic was generated, Eglington uploaded it to Pix4Dcloud, and using the measure tool, calculated the size of the damaged area.